AMSP-04/NETN-TMR/NETN-TMR.md

 --->

 **Figure: Negotiated Divestiture**

+1. The Request federate sends a `TMR_RequestTransferOfModellingResponsibility` interaction to the Response federate.
+The `TransferType` parameter is set to `Divest` to indicate that attribute ownership is intended to change from the Request federate to the Response federate.
+Included in the request are references to all instances and associated attributes involved in the transfer.
+2. The Response federate replies to the request by sending a  `TMR_OfferTransferOfModellingResponsibility` interaction.
+If the `isOffering` parameter is True, the Response federate is offering to acquire ownership of the attributes.
+3. The Response federate starts the attribute ownership transfer using HLA Ownership Services by calling the RTI service `attributeOwnershipAcquisition`.
+4. The Request federate receives a `requestAttributeOwnershipRelease` callback from the RTI.
+5. Before releasing attribute ownership, the Request federate sends a final `updateAttributeValues` for all attributes involved in the transfer.
+6. The attribute update is reflected to the Response federate by the RTI using the `reflectAttributeValues` callback.
+7. The Request federate divest its ownership of the attributes by calling the RTI service `attributeOwnershipDivestitureIfWanted`.
+8. The RTI informs the Response federate (and the Request federate) of the changed ownership using the `attributeOwnershipAcquisitionNotiication` callback.

 In the above example, the HLA callback `requestAttributeOwnershipRelease`, with a TransactionId as UserSuppliedTag, may be delivered to the Requesting federate before the `TMR_OfferTransferOfModellingResponsibility` is received.
 In such circumstances the `requestAttributeOwnershipRelease` is considered a positive offer and the requesting federate shall ignore any `TMR_OfferTransferOfModellingResponsibility` received later for the same TransactionId.